life-itself/artearthtech.com/content/blog/2018-01-24-ills-of-capitalism-ills-possibility-of-abundance-and-limits-of-land.md

 ---

 *Man does not live on bread alone.
 Capitalism's material productivity has been matched by a desolation of spirit.
 This is not accidental: capitalism's material success requires and rewards behaviours such as competitiveness, acquisitiveness, individualism and materialism.
-Capitalism is so successful because it is material-spiritual system that is both expansive and creates the conditions for its own expansion.
+Capitalism is so successful because it is a self-sustaining material-spiritual system that is both aggressively expansive and able to transform its environment in order to create the conditions for its own expansion.
 Just as jellyfish (unintentionally) desolate and acidify their ecosystem, making it hostile to other species and hospitable to themselves, so capitalism (unintentionally) takes over socio-economic ecosystems remaking them in its own image.*

 *The spiritual desolation of capitalism provides the opportunity for alternatives, but its material robustness make it hard to supersede.
-However, there is hope based on the arrival of an age of abundance and the opportunities of an information age and its costless copying.
+However, there is hope based on the arrival of an age of abundance and the opportunities of an information age with its costless copying.
 The latter is especially crucial as it offers a new alignment of material and spiritual productivity based on a culture of sharing, collaboration and community.
 The greatest potential obstacle is the limit of land: the ultimate rival, physical good.
-Nevertheless, there are good reasons this limitation can be resolved either technologically or politically.*
+Nevertheless, there are good reasons to belive this limitation can be resolved either technologically or politically.*

 <img src="/images/jomjakkapat-parrueng-460441-unsplash.jpg">

-*Photographs by Jomjakkapat Parrueng unsplash*

 ## The Desolation of Consumerist Capitalism